autoplot/documentation/javadoc/org/das2/qds/WeightsDataSet.md

-# org.das2.qds.WeightsDataSetProvide consistent valid logic to operators by providing a QDataSet
+# org.das2.qds.WeightsDataSet

- with 1.0 where the data is valid, and 0.0 where the data is invalid.
+Provide consistent valid logic to operators by providing a QDataSet with 1.0 where the data is valid, and 0.0 where the data is invalid.
  VALID_MIN, VALID_MAX and FILL_VALUE properties are used.